When is it praiseworthy to check?

 - He is Chayav Misah.

-- If she is from a good family this is praiseworthy.
+- If she is from a good family, this is praiseworthy.

-- This causes a Mabul.
+- This causes a Mabul in the world.

 The Gemara states that one of the women mentioned in the Mishnah, as being checked by others, should be deleted from the Mishnah: